blusewang/postgre-sql/README.md

-# node-postgres-builder
+# postgre-SQL
-A SQLBuilder based on node-postgres
+A PostgreSQL support for node.js, based on node-postgres and used Pool.

 ## 安装
 `npm i postgre-sql`